 Easy cook rice will keep a chewy consistency, even after you cooked it, therefore it will be like eating chewing gum.

 Avoid it (unless you like to chew endlessly)

 I suggest you arborio rice.
 It’s especially good for risotto and you don’t need to go to Italy to buy it.
 You can basically find it everywhere you are.

 Best wine for risotto – which one to use?

 The best wine to cook risotto, is a white dry type of wine.
 In general this rule applies for any kind of risotto (unless differently required by the recipe)

 Dry white wines you can use for example are: a good Chardonnay or a nice Pinot Grigio.
 Avoid fizz and bubbly stuff.

 Last but not least, to give everything an extra kick of flavour, I have used truffle oil.
-Smell it once and you will be addicted.
-Guaranteed.
+Smell it once and you will be addicted forever!
+100% success guaranteed.

 If you don’t have it, buy it.
 If you dont want to buy it, use extra virgin olive oil then.

 Are you looking for more amazing Italian risotto’s recipes?
 Don’t miss this amazing courgette and shrimp risotto!